 How Protein Supports a Healthy Metabolism

-First, protein has a higher thermic effect than carbohydrates and fats.
-This means the body uses more energy to digest and process protein-containing foods.
+First, protein has a higher thermic effect than carbohydrates or fats.
+This means the body uses more energy to digest, absorb, and process protein-containing foods.

 How Much Protein Do Adults Over 50 Need?

-The current Recommended Dietary Allowance (RDA) for adults is 0.8 grams of protein per kilogram of body weight per day.
-However, many experts believe older adults may benefit from higher intakes to support muscle maintenance.
+The recommended dietary allowance (RDA) for adults is 0.8 grams of protein per kilogram of body weight per day.
+However, many researchers believe older adults may benefit from somewhat higher intakes to help preserve muscle mass.

-Some researchers suggest aiming for approximately 1.0 to 1.2 grams of protein per kilogram of body weight daily.
+Some experts suggest aiming for approximately 1.0–1.2 grams of protein per kilogram of body weight daily, particularly for healthy older adults.

 For example: